sphero-inc/Sphero-iOS-SDK/samples/SensorStreaming/README.md

 The IMU uses the accelerometer and gyroscope on Sphero to determine values for Roll, Pitch, and Yaw.
 These values (in degrees) can be used to determine the orientation of Sphero.
 ![android.jpg](https://github.com/orbotix/Sphero-Android-SDK/raw/master/assets/IMU.png)## Back EMF

 Back electromotive force (abbreviated Back EMF) is the voltage, or electromotive force, that pushes against the current which induces it.
 Before we created the Locator, this could be used to determine how fast Sphero was traveling.
-It can still be used to determing what is going on with the motors.
+It can still be used to determining what is going on with the motors.

 ## Quaternions